JBorgia/signaltree/README.md

 How tying is applied will determine how it is treated later.

 The signalStore() will recursively build out the store by working through all nested objects.
-If you want a nested object to be the end value (i.e. a WritableSignal) just pass that object as the argument to a new Terminat class instance (or as the argument to the terminant() function).
+If you want a nested object to be the end value (i.e. a WritableSignal) just make it one.
+The function will not make a signal of a signal.